mcfanda/mqtt_monitor/README.md

 ```

-This rule waits for the boker to publish in the "monitor/controller/ok" topic.
+This rule waits for the broker to publish in the "monitor/controller/ok" topic.
 When it gets a message execute the shell command in "on_message" key.
  It also reply to the broker in "monitor/controller/checked" topic (reply:) with a payload of "ciao".

  Allowed keys are: